 Grants-in-aid are typically for short-term projects with well defined aims, which can be achieved within a 12 month period.
 In some cases, these grants-in-aid address particular questions, which complement larger established programs of research.
 However, previous funding by Arthritis Australia and potential overlap with funding from other sources is taken into account.
-Young investigators and those undertaking allied health research are the only people eligible for these grants.
+New investigators and those undertaking allied health research are the only people eligible for these grants, excluding physiotherapists unless they meet the criteria of a 'New investigator'.
 Project grants are for larger amounts of money (up to \$50,000 per annum) for substantial projects which are generally undertaken by experienced researchers to generate important results on their own or to improve the potential to achieve government funding.